Commuting in Toronto

 Lastly if you’re looking to enjoy a sunny day with a run around Queen’s Park, Museum station is perfect.
 (Can you tell that one of your blog admins has put way too much thought into optimizing their commute route?)

-If you will be taking the TTC regularly, you may want to buy a PRESTO card at customer service outlets, where you can also set up a student or youth discount.
+If you’ll be taking the TTC regularly, you may want to buy a PRESTO card at customer service outlets, where you can also set up a student or youth discount.
 You can find details on how to get a Post-Secondary Monthly Pass here which offers unlimited travel on the TTC for a month for $128.15.

 Note: Do your own calculations to see if a monthly pass will save you money based on the average number of rides you take on the TTC per month.